slarmoo/.github/profile/css/debuggingCss/debuggingCss.md

 }
 ```

 Open the directory with VS Code and use the Live Server extension to view the HTML in the Chrome browser.
 In the browser, right click on the text and select `inspect`.
 This will open the debugger window and display the `Elements` tab.
-As you move your cursor over the the different elements you will visually see what the padding, borders, and margins are set to.
+As you move your cursor over the different elements you will visually see what the padding, borders, and margins are set to.
 The `Styles` pane shows all of the CSS properties applied to the currently selected element.
-If you scroll down the the bottom of the styles pane you will see the CSS box.
+If you scroll down to the bottom of the styles pane you will see the CSS box.
 By moving the cursor over the different parts of the CSS box it will highlight the different box parts in the browser window.

 ![Debugging CSS](debugCssBrowser.jpg)